Advertiser Disclosure

 Image Credit: Lori Zaino

-Under the new system, flyers will earn 1 Elite Point for every Euro spent with Iberia and its subsidiaries, Iberia Regional and Iberia Express, both on airfare and on extras like additional luggage and seat selection.
+Under the new system, flyers earn 1 Elite Point for every 1€ spent with Iberia and its subsidiaries, Iberia Regional and Iberia Express.
+This applies to airfare and extras like additional luggage and seat selection.

-Elite status will be earned based on the number of segments flown or on the number of Elite Points earned, with 1 euro spent equaling 1 Elite Point, minus taxes and fees.
-This eliminates distance flown as a metric for elite status, as we are noticing with many loyalty programs, which now reward consumers for the amount of money spent on the airline (or, in the case of U.S. carriers, also on their co-branded credit cards).
+Elite status will be earned based on the number of segments flown or on the number of Elite Points earned, with 1€ spent equaling 1 Elite Point, minus taxes and fees.
+This eliminates distance flown as a metric for elite status, as we are noticing with many loyalty programs, which now reward consumers for the amount of money spent on the airline (or, in the case of U.S. carriers, money spent on their co-branded credit cards).

 Spending on more than 90 brands (including hotels, shopping, and fine dining) will also earn Elite Points.
 For every 10 Avios collected from spending with partners, members will earn 1 Elite Point.
 No Elite Points will be earned for transactions earning fewer than 10 Avios.